 Why We Love Neal Fraser

 Neal thinks big.
-He works miracles, like turning a cathedral into one of LA’s most unique dining and partying venues or McDonald’s into edible food.
-There’s always something even more brilliant around the corner.
+He works miracles, like turning a cathedral into one of LA’s most unique dining and partying venues.
+With Neal, there’s always something ever more brilliant just around the corner.

 “We want to create a space where people can come and have a fantastic time.
 We’re really in the business of making people feel good.”